CIMB: CIMB Niaga

 Established in 1955 as Bank Niaga, CIMB Niaga is the group's consumer banking arm in Indonesia and as at end 2011, it was the fifth largest bank in terms of assets and the third largest mortgage provider.

 It has been listed on the Indonesia Stock Exchange since 1989 and had a market capitalisation of about Rp30,660.6 billion at the end of 2011 with shareholders' funds of Rp18.3 trillion and total assets of Rp166.8 trillion.
 CIMB Niaga offers a comprehensive range of conventional and Shariah compliant products and services.
 At the end of 2011, it had 901 branches, 4.2 million customers, 1,749 ATMs, and nearly 14,000 staff.

 CIMB Group Holdings Berhad had a 97.93% stake in CIMB Niaga, including 1.02% of PT Commerce Kapital, at the end of 2011.

 CIMB Thai

 Established 1949 as The Union Bank of Bangkok and later changed name as BankThai (since 1998), CIMB Thai is the group's consumer banking arm in Thailand.
 It was the 10th largest listed commercial bank in Thailand in terms of assets and the seventh largest in terms of market capitalisation at the end of 2011.
 It had a market capitalisation of about THB47.0 billion at the end of 2011, with shareholders' funds of THB13.32 billion and total assets of THB168.02 billion.

 CIMB Thai offers a range of financial products and services to customers, both corporate and retail.
 At the end of 2011, CIMB Thai had 157 branches, 2.2 million customers, 533 ATMs and over 4,000 staff.
 CIMB Group Holdings Berhad has a 93.15% stake in CIMB Thai since 2009.

+CIMB Vietnam

+CIMB Bank was founded in Vietnam in 2009.
+The bank's total assets grew from VND3.203 trillion in 2016 to VND41.382 trillion in 2022.
+In 2021, CIMB Bank Vietnam was awarded three top digital bank awards in Vietnam, including: Fastest Growing Digital Bank Vietnam 2021 by Global Banking & Finance Review, Most Innovative Digital Bank Vietnam 2021 by International Finance, and Best Digital Bank of Vietnam 2021 by RBI Asia Trailblazers.